makslevental/blog/_posts/2020-02-16-Abel-Rufini.md

 Also note that we can produce coefficient loops that map to any permutation of the roots by permutating the roots and "watching" the coefficients.

-Hence, the way to prove Abel-Ruffini is to show that any expression involving the coefficients (formula for the roots) returns to itself after the coefficients traverse their loops but the roots do not (and therefore the expression does not express all of the roots).
+Hence, the way to prove Abel-Ruffini is to show that any expression involving the coefficients (formula for the roots) returns to itself after the coefficients traverse their loops but the roots do not (and therefore the expression cannot capture  all of the roots).
 For example, an immediate corollary of the construction of the mapping between loops of coefficients and roots is the fact that a general solution involving only $-, +, \times, \div$ is not possible; $-, +, \times, \div$ are all single-valued (and therefore no composition thereof could produce multiple roots).

 <iframe style="display:block; margin:auto" width="560" height="315" src="https://www.youtube.com/embed/zeRXVL6qPk4?start=320" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>